EsotericSoftware/kryo/README.md

 If needed, a serializer can be used to compress or encrypt the bytes for only a subset of the bytes for an object graph.
 For example, see DeflateSerializer or BlowfishSerializer.
 These serializers wrap another serializer to encode and decode the bytes.

-### Handling of generics

-By default, Kryo attempts to use generic type information to optimize for smaller size.
-If an object's generic type can be inferred, serializers do not need to write the object's class.
-Generics optimization is enabled or disabled with Kryo `setOptimizedGenerics`.

 ## Implementing a serializer